 The earlier FORCE11 Software Citation Working Group developed a set of Software Citation Principles which are described in the above paper, together with discussion of how and why these specific principles support good software citation policies.

 |Focus||Software publishing and citation|

-The FORCE11 Software Citation Implementation Working Group builds on the previous Software Citation Working Group, which developed and publicized an initial set of software citation principles.
+The FORCE11 Software Citation Implementation Working Group builds on the prior group's work.
 The activities of the Software Citation Implementation Working Group are to work with relevant stakeholders (publishers, librarians, archivists, funders, repository developers, other community forums with related working groups, etc.) to: